protwis/gpcrdb_data/docs/tutorial_structures.rst

 * First select the structures that should be superposed using the check boxes to the left of each row.

-* To select the reference structure, hightlight it by click anywhere on its row (it turns blue).
+* To select the reference structure, highlight it by click anywhere on its row (it turns blue).

 * Click "Superpose structures" and continue the superposition workflow as before.